 We offer standard or tailored police training courses to enhance the capabilities of regional and national police in this field, depending on their specific operational and strategic needs.
 In some cases, course material is developed in collaboration with national law enforcement authorities as well as the payment card industry.

-In addition to making available its full range of services to law enforcement authorities, some of INTERPOL's tools are also available to payment card fraud investigators from the financial sector.
+In addition to making available our full range of services to law enforcement authorities, some of INTERPOL's tools are also available to payment card fraud investigators from the financial sector.

 Payment card security advice